Norwegian Americans: 20th century

 Norwegian Americans cultivated bonds with Norway, sending gifts home often and offering aid during natural disasters and other hardships in Norway.
 Relief in the form of collected funds was forthcoming without delay.
 Only during conflicts within the Union between Sweden and Norway, however, did Norwegian Americans become involved directly in the political life of Norway.
 In the 1880s they formed societies to assist Norwegian liberals, collecting money to assist rifle clubs in Norway should the political conflict between liberals and conservatives call for arms.
 The ongoing tensions between Sweden and Norway and Norway's humiliating retreat in 1895 fueled nationalism and created anguish.
 Norwegian Americans raised money to strengthen Norway's military defenses.
 The unilateral declaration by Norway on June 7, 1905, to dissolve its union with Sweden yielded a new holiday of patriotic celebration.

+In 1925, the Norse-American Centennial was held at the Minnesota State Fair, celebrating 100 years of organized Norwegian migration to the United States.
+The Centennial program included musical performances, a pageant, exhibitions, athletic events, and speeches from Norwegian American leaders as well as President Calvin Coolidge.

 In American popular culture, Norwegian Americans were the central characters in the popular CBS network television series, Mama (1949–1956).
 Set in San Francisco around 1900, the weekly program focused on working-class family life.
 They also form the background to Garrison Keillor's "Lake Wobegon" series of novels as well as A Prairie Home Companion, a radio variety show that contains much humorous material from the "Norwegian American Midwest".

 According to a 2018 paper, Norwegian immigrants who lived in large ethnic enclaves in the United States in the 1910 and 1920 "had lower occupational earnings, were more likely to be in farming occupations, and were less likely to be in white-collar occupations."